tidwall/sjson/README.md

 -----------
 Set sets the value for the specified path.
 A path is in dot syntax, such as "name.last" or "age".
-This function expects that the json is well-formed and validates.
+This function expects that the json is well-formed and validated.
 Invalid json will not panic, but it may return back unexpected results.
 Invalid paths may return an error.